friedman101/sensor-cal/README.md

 p = p + inv(J)r
 ```

 This works well if `J` is square (which it likely won't be).
-More often than not J is "tall and skinny" meaning you have more measurements than parameters to find.
+More often than not `J` is "tall and skinny" meaning you have more measurements than parameters to find.
 In this case we must use the Moore-Penrose pseudoinverse

 ```
 p = p + inv(A'A)A'r
 ```

+At each iteration of the algorithm `p` is changing and thus `J` is recomputed.
+When an iteration fails to reduce `r` by more than a user-defined threshhold the algorithm stops.

 ## Building
 The only dependancies are libgsl and cmake.
 Use brew, apt-get, yum, etc to get those.
 Then just clone and build